 You can find out more about your Personal Savings Allowance in HMRC's guide.

 ISA Tax-Free Accounts

-Unlike most savings, interest earned from ISAs does not count towards your Personal Savings Allowance, and an amount totalling up to your ISA allowance can be earned tax-free.
+Unlike most ways of saving, interest earned from an ISA does not count towards your Personal Savings Allowance.

 As of 6th April 2018, when an ISA holder passes away, their account can still benefit from the tax-free status until the completion of the deceased’s estate, closure of the account or on the third anniversary of the death of the account holder – whichever is soonest.

 If the deceased had a spouse or civil partner living with them, they may be entitled to open a Spousal ISA.
 If the spouse or civil partner chooses to open a Spousal ISA, then we’ll let them know how much they can invest in their own name.

 This is known as Additional Permitted Subscriptions and will not count towards any current year subscriptions.

 The time limit for investing in a Spousal ISA ends 3 years after the date of death, or 180 days after the administration of the estate is complete, if this is later.

 We don’t currently offer a Spousal ISA, but other banks and building societies do.
 If you would like to find out more information please get in touch.

 Prior to 6th April 2018, we will have moved the deceased's funds to a non-ISA account and informed the next of kin.